 Adding items to the menu is a change for Chick-fil-A, which has upset some customers in recent years by removing popular items.
 Some of those things no longer available include breakfast burritos and chicken salad, Fox News reported.

 It also ditched it’s popular coleslaw, in favor of “superfood” kale salad, according to Business Insider.

 Chick-fil-A removed brownies from their menu, a move so unpopular it led to a petition on change.org.

 When the spicy chicken biscuit was taken away, one customer was really upset.

 “The removal of the spicy chicken biscuit is the greatest atrocity to mankind since apartheid,” Matthew Perez wrote on the company’s Facebook page, per Business Insider.

 Over the years Chick-fil-A has also tinkered with it’s sauces and made the chicken tortilla soup seasonal, among other menu changes.

-It was not a food item, but The State reported their was fan outcry when Chick-fil-A announced it was discontinuing its Cow Calendars.
+It was not a food item, but their was fan outcry when Chick-fil-A announced it was discontinuing its Cow Calendars.